Yashraj0888/Cars/README.md

 # Car Showcase

 Welcome to **Car Showcase**, a dynamic web application that provides detailed insights into various car models and their specifications.
-This site is hosted on [Vercel](https://carshowcase-steel.vercel.app/).
+This site is hosted on Vercel [ Click here for demo](https://carshowcase-steel.vercel.app/).

 ## Project Overview